-Section 2.4.9(E) of the City's Land Development Regulations (LDRs) establishes the standards with which all site plans must be found to be compliant.
-The application has been reviewed for compliance with the standards of Section 2.4.9(E.) An evaluation and findings of the application's compliance with the standards of Section 2.4.9(E) is provided below.
+Section 2.4.4(D) of the City's Land Development Regulations (LDRs) establishes the standards with which all applications for a Special Exception Permit must be found to be compliant.
+The application has been reviewed for compliance with the standards of Section 2.4.4(D).
+An evaluation and findings of the application's compliance with the standards of Section 2.4.4(D) is provided below.
+The applicant has also provided an analysis of the application's compliance with Section 2.4.4(D) in the supporting application materials.